Blackfen: Greenery

 The River Shuttle flows eastward through Blackfen; along the river in this area are four parks/open spaces.
 In the order they appear on the course of the river, they are: Parish Wood, Holly Oak Wood Park, Willersley Park, and Marlborough Park.
 Wyncham Stream flowing north joins the River Shuttle at Holly Oak Wood Park; there is a small wood on this stream called Beverley Wood.

 Education

 Blackfen School for Girls is at the eastern end of Blackfen Road.
 Our Lady of the Rosary Catholic Primary School is in Holbeach Gardens.
 Days Lane Primary School is the largest primary school in the borough of Bexley and has approximately 650 children on its role.
 Sherwood Park Primary School is located off Sherwood Park Avenue and Ramillies Road.

 The University of Greenwich Avery Hill Campus is located less than 1 mile to the West of the area.

 Transport

 Blackfen is served by London Buses routes 51 to Woolwich via Welling and Orpington via Sidcup, 132 to North Greenwich via Eltham and to Bexleyheath, and B13 to New Eltham and Bexleyheath.
 The nearest National Rail stations are Sidcup and Welling.

+Politics and government

+Blackfen is part of the Old Bexley and Sidcup constituency for elections to the House of Commons of the United Kingdom, currently represented by Louie French from the Conservative Party.

+Blackfen is part of the Blackfen and Lamorbey ward for elections to London Borough of Bexley.